d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

 ![source-01](/img/Screenshot_2020-05-09_11-15-15.png){: .align-left}

-So The main function  uses puts() to output a some texts, then calls the pwnme(), the texts we get when we run the program first time.
+So The main function  uses puts() to output some texts, then calls the pwnme(), the texts we get when we run the program first time.

 ###### pwnme():